Meet Our Certified Hakomi Therapists.

 Shoreline, 98177

 Stacy Lewis, CHT, LMHC, is a certified Hakomi therapist and teacher and licensed mental health counselor.
-She is in private practice with a focus on working with individuals and is LGBTQIA+ allied.
-Her approach is compassionate, somatic, mindful, and informed by a deep understanding of attachment/human development as well as a recognition of how we are shaped by social systems.
-Influenced by her own experiences with meditation, parenting, and liberatory practice, she welcomes the chance to support you in claiming your own inner knowing and gaining greater self-awareness, freedom, and connection.
+She works with individuals in private practice and is LGBTQIA+ and ND allied.
+Her approach is somatic and informed by a deep understanding of attachment/human development as well as a recognition of how we are shaped and impacted by social systems.
+Influenced by her own experiences with meditation, parenting, and liberatory practice, she welcomes the chance to support you in exploring your own inner knowing and gaining greater self-awareness, freedom, and connection.
 She lives in Seattle with her family and enjoys walking beaches, woods, and neighborhoods.
 Please visit Stacy Lewis Therapy for more information.

 Lynn Morrison, MA, CHT, is a certified Hakomi therapist, teacher and senior trainer, and a founding member of Seattle Hakomi Education Network.
 Her almost fifty-year mindfulness practice has been influenced recently by the addition of a somatic meditation practice and a move to the deep woods of Whidbey Island.
 Lynn’s passion is to support individuals and couples to find more freedom and joy in their life and work.
 She maintains a private practice near Langley, Washington, and sees clients via Skype and FaceTime.
-In addition, Lynn teaches Level I Hakomi workshops, coaches developing therapists, and mentors Hakomi teachers-in-training.
+In addition, Lynn teaches Deepening Skills (Level 3), coaches developing therapists, and mentors Hakomi teachers-in-training.

 (206) 261-2355